Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20211130_ampc_relnotes.md

 The following enhancements are available in this Axway Central CLI update:

-* Manages team ownership of Environments and API Services.
+* Manages team ownership of Environments and API services.
-* Added a simple '--team' filter for users to only Get Environments and API Services for a specific team that they are a member of.
+* Added a simple '--team' filter for users to only Get Environments and API services for a specific team that they are a member of.
 * Auto-generates a logical name for resources when a logical name is not provided with a 'create' and 'apply' command.
 * Deprecated the "axway central create service-account" command as of Central CLI version 2.5.0 or later.
 The management of service accounts is included in the Axway CLI.

 ### Amplify Central WebUI

-* When adding an API Service using an API Specification file (OAS2/OAS3), the title, description and endpoints are auto-populated.
+* When adding an API service using an API Specification file (OAS2/OAS3), the title, description and endpoints are auto-populated.
 This reduces the extra data entry steps for the user.

 ## Fixed issues